For more information or questions regarding the program please email:

 - articulate the licensee’s and proprietor’s legal responsibilities, and ACP’s expectations when operating a pharmacy, particularly regarding the authority, responsibility, and accountability of licensees, in context with current legislation;

 - use relevant resources to update and maintain knowledge about legislation and standards for operating a pharmacy; and

-- develop understanding about the pharmacy licensee's role: leader, manager, professional and clinician.
+- develop an understanding of the pharmacy licensee’s role: leader, manager, professional, and clinician.

-Part A (available now) includes readings, peer conversation, reflection, and an online module (Chapters 1-5).
+- Part A (available now) includes readings, peer conversation and reflection, and an online module (Chapters 1-5).
 Part A of the program has been CCCEP-accredited for six continuing education units (CEUs).

-Alberta College of Pharmacy members can login using their ACP username and password to enrol in the LEP or Proprietor Self-Assessment.
-Enrolment is currently not available for non ACP members due to off-campus privacy regulations.
-Please email us and we will notify you when the modules become available for public registration: OPDES.eLearningHelp@queensu.ca.
+Alberta College of Pharmacy members can login using their ACP username and password to enroll in the LEP or Proprietor Self-Assessment.
+Non-members can email us at OPDES.eLearningHelp@queensu.ca to register.

 - $250 for those enrolling in both Part A and Part B.